Released on May 8, 2017

-North American Occupational Safety and Health (NAOSH) Week is May 1 to 7, 2016.
-This year’s theme is Make Safety a Habit – What’s Your Reason?
-Each year, Canada, the United Sates, and Mexico observe NAOSH week to promote and encourage employers and employees to be healthy and safe in the workplace and at home.
+North American Occupational Safety and Health (NAOSH) Week is May 7 to 13, 2017.
+Each year, Canada, the United States, and Mexico observe NAOSH week to promote and encourage employers and employees to be healthy and safe in the workplace and at home.

-To learn more about NAOSH Week and occupational health and safety, visit www.naosh.ca or www.saskatchewan.ca/business/safety-in-the-workplace.
+To learn more about NAOSH Week events in the province visit www.naosh.ca or www.saskatchewan.ca/business/safety-in-the-workplace.

 For more information, contact: